vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 The code from before, will be used in this rig to transmit the servo motor actuating values through serial communication.

-# Servo Motors and Boards
+# Servos, Actuators, Motors and Boards

 ## Towerpro MG996R